ZeroWasteTeam/Documentation/BuildSystem.md

 * **Library Projects:** [GitHub flow](GitHubFlow.md) will be adopted for library projects (that produce artifacts such as maven, nuget, npm packages)
 * **Web Application Project:** [Release flow](ReleaseFlow.md) will be adopted for web application projects (these projects will produce docker images and helm chats as artifacts)

+## Versioning Stratergy
+The artifacts produced will be versioned as per [semantic versioning](https://semver.org/)